ATNF Data Policies

 Compact Array, Mopra, Parkes and Long Baseline Array Data Policies

 National Facility data obtained from the Australia Telescope Compact Array, Parkes Radio Telescope, Mopra Radio Telescope and Long Baseline Array are made available to other users 18 months after the date of observations, unless a special case for extended proprietary rights is accepted by the Director or Time Allocation Committee.
-The CASS Director may override the release of data at his discretion.
+The Space and Astronomy Director may override the release of data at his discretion.

 Almost all data recorded with the telescopes are provided through the radio astronomy data archives.
 However, for the Parkes Radio Telescope, some transient searching and and milli-second survey projects generate extremely high data volumes (many terabytes) and these data are archived on a best-efforts basis.